eliheuer/trufont/README.rst

       ``brew install python3``
    -  Windows: Download installer from `python.org/downloads <https://www.python.org/downloads/>`__
-   -  Linux: It's usually packaged with the OS.
-      Run ``python3 --version`` to see what you have installed.
+   -  Linux: It's usually packaged with the OS, run ``python3 --version`` to see what you have installed.

 2. Install **Git 2.1** (or later):